 Welcome to Japanese Studies at the University of Sydney

-Prospective undergraduate students interested in Japanese Studies are encouraged to contact the School of Languages and Cultures.
-Prospective postgraduates or members of the public are encouraged to contact the academic staff member who specialises in their area of interest.
+If you are a prospective undergraduate student, contact the School of Languages and Cultures.
+Prospective postgraduates are encouraged to contact the academic staff member who specialises in their area of interest.